Illudrepher/CMajorChord/README.md

 **Note:**
 This project runs using **Docker**.
 Please make sure you have **Docker Desktop** (Windows/macOS).
-Please allocate at least **10 GB** of memory to Docker Desktop to ensure the MIR analysis works properly.
+Please allocate at least **10 GB** of memory to Docker Desktop to ensure the chord analysis works properly.
 If the port **8848** is already in use, close the conflicting process or update the port mapping inside **docker-compose.yml**.
 ### macOS / Linux